cursey/reframework-book/src/api/types/REManagedObject.md

 Increments the object's internal reference count without REFramework managing it.
 Any objects created with REFramework and also using this method will not be deleted after the Lua state is destroyed.

 ### `self:release()`
 Decrements the object's internal reference count.
 Destroys the object if it reaches 0.
+Can only be used on objects managed by Lua.

+### `self:force_release()`
+Decrements the object's internal reference count.
+Destroys the object if it reaches 0.
+Can be used on any REManagedObject.
+Can crash the game or cause undefined behavior.

 When a new Lua reference is created to an `REManagedObject`, REFramework automatically increments its reference count internally with `self:add_ref()`.
 This will keep the object alive until you are no longer referencing the object in Lua. `self:release()` is automatically called when Lua is no longer referencing the object anywhere.